 First, we consider local operators that are separated by $M < N$ sites, rather than the $N$-site separation considered above.
 That is, we take $A \equiv A \otimes \id^{N-1}$ as before, but $ B \equiv \id^{M-1} \otimes B \otimes \id^{N-M}$, such that the average OTOC is equal to

 Here, we see an emergent light-cone property,

 where we have reduced the quantity to a function of a smaller RMPU with $n'=\lceil \log_d( d^n - M/\chi ) \rceil$ layers, using the identity

-All our preceding analysis therefore holds also in this case, but with replacing $n$ with $n'$ and so achieving a smaller subleading correction.
+Therefore, our preceding analysis also holds in this case, but replacing $n$ with $n'$ and thus achieving a smaller subleading correction.
 When $M\leq \chi $, we clearly obtain the Haar value exactly, as both $A$ and $B$ are directly connected to the same Weingarten matrix.
 The case of $M=N$ therefore gives the worst-case approximation, and so we consider this case throughout most of this work.